Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Marubeni Corporation

 Marubeni focuses its activities on five main segments.
 Food and consumer goods encompass the entire value chain from agricultural production to retail.
 The company has established strong positions in the global grain and meat industries.
-Chemicals and Forestry focus on sustainable materials and bioresources.
+Chemicals and forestry focus on sustainable materials and bioresources.

 Sumitomo Corporation

 Media and Digital invests in telecommunications, content production, and digital platforms.
 Lifestyle-related goods and services cover consumer goods, retail, and healthcare.
-The Mineral Resources, Energy, Chemicals, and Electronics division represents the traditional core business, focusing on critical raw materials and electronic components.
+The Mineral Resources, Energy, Chemicals, and Electronics division forms the traditional core business, focusing on critical raw materials and electronic components.

 Warren Buffett's strategic investment

-The structure of the positions since 2019
+The development of positions since 2019

 Buffett's long-term perspective

-In his shareholder letters, Buffett has repeatedly emphasized that Berkshire could hold these investments for the next 50 years, or possibly forever.
+In his shareholder letters, Buffett has repeatedly emphasized that Berkshire could hold these investments for the next 50 years, or possibly indefinitely.
 This exceptionally long-term perspective differs fundamentally from the short-term focus of many investors and underscores Buffett's confidence in Sogo Shosha's sustainable competitive advantages.

-The economic benefits of the Sogo Shosha
+The economic advantages of Sogo Shosha

 Diversification and risk management